viet34tqc/file-storage/README.md

   - Go to Clerk dashboard -> Webhook
   - Add Endpoint
   - Enter Endpoint URL.
 This is where the HTTP actions are exposed and it will be something like: `https://<your deployment name>.convex.site/clerk`.
 You can replace the path 'clerk' with anything you want but in this project I'm using 'clerk'.
 Go to <https://docs.convex.dev/functions/http-actions> for more details.
   - Select the 'Subscribed Event' for this webhook.
 When an event in the list happens, Clerk will send a POST Request to this endpoint URL.
+Please check `organizationMembership.created`, `organizationMembership.updated`, `user.updated`, `user.created`
   - Copy Signing secret and paste it as `CLERK_WEBHOOK_SECRET` environment variable
   - Create 'CLERK_HOSTNAME' environment variable, its value can be found in 'Domain' section in Clerk dashboard
   - Go to Convex dashboard -> Settings, create `CLERK_WEBHOOK_SECRET` and `CLERK_HOSTNAME` variables with value like above